 - Have you taken the SAT or ACT?
 If not, you should plan a test early on in 2017, so you have time to retake it if needed.
 If you have, create a plan to improve any weak sections to raise your score.
 Colleges will look for improvements.

 - Have you considered any SAT Subject Tests?
 Not all colleges require SAT subject tests.
 However, some colleges do, and many recommend them.
 Thus, you may want to consider your strongest subjects and the corresponding subject tests.
 And don’t forget to study!
 A high score carries weight in the admissions process.

 - Are you taking the most challenging classes?
 Colleges look for an upward trend in class rigor and difficulty.
 During the junior year, you should take several AP or IB classes, or you may take local or online college-level classes if AP or IB classes are not offered (or you took all the available options).
 And don’t forget to aim for 5’s on the AP exams (and 7’s on IB exams) in the spring.
 These scores also carry weight in the process.

 - What are your summer plans?
 In the final months before your applications, colleges will be looking to see how you continued to learn and explore your interests.
 You should seek out opportunities to continue learning in your field of interest, such as working at a local business or organization, completing an online college class, or attending a summer program.

 - Do you have a college list?
 It is never too early to think about your favorite colleges.
 Each college has a unique list of requirements.
 By knowing your top-pick colleges, you may ensure you complete all of the requirements before you apply.

 We understand that the above questions may be difficult to answer, and the exact direction to take with your college preparations may be hard to determine.
-Each year, we work with high school juniors, along with freshman and sophomores, to help them make these decisions to ensure they have the strongest possible applications.
+Each year, I work with high school juniors, along with freshman and sophomores, to help them make these decisions to ensure they have the strongest possible applications.

 For more information, call us at (845) 826-5310 or click here to contact Dee today!